 When your child learns new words, expand on them by repeating them back with adjectives.
 If they say the word “house”, reply “big house”, or “blue house”.
-Children learn language best by hearing additional descriptions about words they already know.
+Children learn language best by hearing additional descriptions about the words they already know.
 Build upon the basics, and their language skills will be developing nicely.

 10. Every Event is an Opportunity

 No matter what it is you do with your child, you can turn it into a language learning activity.
-Pointing to things and naming them when you are at the park, or speaking about whatever you are doing in the moment, are great ways to ease language into your child’s brain.
-It isn’t necessary to set aside specific time just to learn language and speech.
+Pointing to things and naming them when you are at the park, or speaking about whatever you are doing at the moment, are great ways to ease language into your child’s brain.
+It isn’t necessary to set aside a specific time just to learn language and speech.
 Every moment you spend together is an opportunity for you to teach them new words and phrases.
 If you feel that you need speech therapy for your child, don’t hesitate to contact someone about it.

-If you are concerned about the development of your child’s speech or language, please call one of our nyc pharmacist.
+If you are concerned about the development of your child’s speech or language, please call one of our NYC pharmacists.
 We will be happy to provide more tips for you or set up an appointment for a session.